Fruity Chutes Automatic Trigger will automatically eject your parachute in case of a failure!

 Note: Once the Mayday is armed the Mayday will stay armed between power cycles.
 You do not need to disarm and then rearm the Mayday between flights.

 Calibration: When calibrating the Mayday make sure the drone is in the same orientation as in flight!
 You can not arm the Mayday unless calibrated.
 Calibration can only be initiated by applying power while pushing both buttons.
 Once the Mayday powers up and you see the lights flashing and you can release the buttons and the calibration will continue.
 At the end you will see a bright flashing green light, and then go to Idle (bright blue light).
-If there is a calibration error you will see the red light, and there is a seperate little red "error" light on the Mayday board near the center.
+If there is a calibration error you will see the red light, and there is a separate little red "error" light on the Mayday board near the center.
 Do not fly if the red error light is on.

 Once calibrated no combination of button pushes for normal operation will cause you to need to recalibrate.